p-szymo/nyc_trees/README.md

 ## Objectives
 1. Investigate any notable differences between professional and volunteer entries to the census.
 2. Discover features that are important in determining the health of a tree.
-Use this information to make policy recommendations
+Use this information to make policy recommendations.
 3. Engineer features to see if any data could be added in future censuses.
 Additionally, determine if there are there other data that could be collected in the future.
-4. Build a classifcation model using only professional entries to determine the health of a tree.
+4. Build a classification model using only professional entries to determine the health of a tree.
 Use it to predict tree health for volunteer entries and compare results with volunteer judgments.
 5. Use maps to bolster discoveries, if possible.

 ## Findings
+### 1. Professional entries vs. Volunteer entries

 - Volunteers did not make it out to the outer edges of the city and tended to rate trees more poorly (lower rate of *Good*-rated trees compared to professional staff).

 ![Professional vs. Volunteer Entries](images/maps/pro_vol_comparison.png)

+#### Tree health breakdown for professional and volunteer entries
 |      | Professional | Volunteer |
 |:----:|:------------:|:---------:|
 | Good | 81.8%        | 79.5%     |
 | Fair | 14.2%        | 16.1%     |
 | Poor | 4.0%         | 4.4%      |

+<br/><br/>
+### 2. Discover important features already present in data

 - Species of tree is significant, Norway maple having the lowest rate of trees in good health on average, and sawtooth oak having the highest rate.
     - I would recommend sticking to the healthier varieties (toward the right side of the graph seen below) and avoiding the least healthy varieties (toward the left of the graph).